-- 1. Completion of all MHA coursework: Student may simultaneously enroll in 509. - 2.
-Review this manual. - 3.
-Up-date or develop resume to review with fieldwork coordinator. - 4.
-At least 12 weeks prior to the start of the Internship, provide the Internship Site, Preceptor and, Contact Information to the Fieldwork Coordinator so that the Affiliation Agreement can be initiated. - An executed Affiliation Agreement is required to be in place at least four (4) weeks prior to registration. - Approved Work Plan two (2) weeks prior to start of Internship (Reference Appendix A-2 and Sample Work Plan as provided by Fieldwork Coordinator) to include at a minimum: - Part I Contact Information - Part II Executive Summary - Part III Strategic Action Plan to include: Mission and Vision, Goals for the Next 12 months, and Goals for the next 3-5 years. - Part IV Self-Assessment and, Strengths and Weaknesses - Part V Work Plan Hours Allocation, Goals and Objectives, Expected Outcomes - Part VI Copy of MHA Competency Assessment either from HAD 508 or HAD 519 and Current Resume. - 5.
-Student should complete Appendix A-1. - 6.
-Registration for HAD 580 requires approval from Fieldwork Coordinator.
+- Completion of all MHA coursework: With pre-approval, student may simultaneously enroll in 509. - Review this Fieldwork Manual. - Up-date or develop resume to review with fieldwork coordinator. - At least 8 weeks prior to the start of the Internship, provide the Site, Preceptor and, Contact Information to the Fieldwork Coordinator so that the Affiliation Agreement can be initiated. - An executed Affiliation Agreement is required to be in place at least four (4) weeks prior to registration.
+(Time frame may be longer if the Internship Site requires use of their own Affiliation Agreement). - A detailed Work Plan must be submitted and approved at least one (1) week prior to start of Internship (Reference Sample Work Plan which will be provided by Fieldwork Coordinator and, Appendix A-2 for suggested rotations and areas of exposure for Section V of the Work Plan) to include at a minimum: - Part I Contact Information - Part II Executive Summary - Part III Strategic Action Plan to include: Mission and Vision, Goals for the Next 12 months, and Goals for the next 3-5 years. - Part IV Self-Assessment and, Strengths and Weaknesses analysis - Part V Work Plan Hours Allocation, Goals and Objectives, Expected Outcomes - Part VI Copy of MHA Competency Assessment either from HAD 508 or HAD 519 and Current Resume. - Registration for HAD 580 is completed by the Fieldwork Coordinator once all Pre-Fieldwork actions are complete.

-2: STUDENT FIELDWORK RESPONSIBILITIES (On-Site) DURING THE INTERNSHIP
+2. STUDENT FIELDWORK RESPONSIBILITIES (On-Site) DURING THE INTERNSHIP